devops329/autograder/README.md

 ## Configuration

-This is an example config file.
+This is an example `config.ts` file.
 It should never be committed.

 ```javascript
 export const config = {